danielle-askew/School_District_Analysis/README.md

 When comparing the differences in the numbers for School Performance based on School Types, the removal of the 9th grade scores resulted in a reduction in charter school's passing percentages.
 Before the change charter schools boasted a 94% passing math, 97% passing reading, 90% overall passing.
 After the removal, charter schools dropped to a 90% passing math, 93% passing reading, 87% overall passing.
 While charter schools experienced a drop in their percentages the numbers remain higher than district schools.
 ## Summary
-Overall, the changes to the 9th grade scores at Thomas High School had an affect
+Overall, the changes to the 9th grade scores at Thomas High School did not distress the data too much but its effects were clear.